-The festival will bring together a total of 56 Japanese winemakers and producers from 18 Prefectures of the country, ranging from major producers such as Château Mercian and Suntory in Yamanashi Prefecture, to lesser known and new houses that produce great wines (the complete list of participants is attached to the Japanese post).
+For the fifth edition, the festival will bring together a total of 49 Japanese winemakers and producers from 14 Prefectures of the country, ranging from major producers such as Château Mercian and Suntory in Yamanashi Prefecture, to lesser known and new houses that produce great wines (*a provisional list of participants is attached to the Japanese post).

-This “matsuri” will be an excellent opportunity to discover some 180 Japanese wines, with their aromas and bouquets.
+This “matsuri” will be an excellent opportunity to discover a rich variety of Japanese wines, with their aromas and bouquets.

-To accompany these quality wines, local specialties from different wine regions will be offered at their kiosks, and delicious snacks will be served at food trucks.
+To accompany these quality wines, delicious snacks will be served at food trucks.

 page 1 “About” / page 2 “Info”